Nick Cook (writer)

-Nicholas Julian Cook was CEO of defence industry consultant firm Dynamixx.
-He is a British former aviation journalist as well as the author of fiction and non-fiction works.
+Nicholas Julian Cook is a British aviation journalist turned defence consultant, former CEO of the defence industry consultancy Dynamixx, and author, whose interest in consciousness studies led him to become a director at Robert Bigelow's Institute for Consciousness Studies.

 Journalism

 In the 1990s, Cook was the aviation editor of Jane's Defence Weekly, the international defence journal.
 He was an aerospace consultant and contributor to the journal from 2002 to 2008.

 He won four Journalism Awards from the Royal Aeronautical Society in the Defence, Business, Technology, and Propulsion categories.

 Books

-The Hunt For Zero Point, published by Century Random House in the UK in 2001 and Broadway Books in the US in 2002, details Cook's ten-year investigation into efforts to crack the Holy Grail of aerospace propulsion: anti-gravity technology.
-It focuses on Igor Witkowski's claims that the Nazis developed a UFO-like device which allegedly became the basis for US research.
+The Hunt For Zero Point, published by Century Random House in the UK in 2001 and Broadway Books in the US in 2002, details Cook's ten-year investigation into anti-gravity technology.
+It focuses on Igor Witkowski's conspiracy theory that the Nazis developed a UFO-like device which allegedly became the basis for US research.

 Cook has also written two novels, Angel Archangel and Aggressor, as well as ghostwriting a number of books predominantly on military subjects.